multiversx/mx-docs/docs/sdk-and-tools/notifier.md

 The observer node in the network will be connected to notifier service.
 The observer will send block events to notifier.
-The notifier service will receive and filter events, it will apply deduplication if enabled, and it will push the events to RabbitMQ instance, or push them to websockets subscribers.
+The notifier service will receive and filter events, it will apply deduplication if enabled, and it will push the events to RabbitMQ instance, or push them to websocket subscribers.

 :::important
 Set up at least one observer for each shard in order to handle all the events in the chain.